benjamindrosenberg/profile/README.md

-# profile
+# Profile
-# [Your Name]
+# Benjamin Rosenberg

 MS, Cybersecurity Engineering

-I am a cybersecurity researcher and engineer with a focus on the intersection of formal methods, AI safety, and automotive security.
+I am a cybersecurity researcher and engineer with a focus on formal methods, AI safety, and automotive security.
 My work applies modal logic and neuro-symbolic architectures to problems in autonomous vehicle safety, intrusion detection, and risk analysis — with a parallel interest in the theoretical foundations of post-quantum cryptography and quantum information theory.
 I am equally comfortable operating at the hardware level (embedded systems, microcontrollers, FPGA) and at the level of formal logical frameworks and learned representations.

-A recurring theme across my research is the use of modal logic as a unifying formal structure: for access control, for risk analysis, and for interpretable machine learning.
-I believe interpretability and formal rigor are not in tension with performance — and my published and submitted work supports this position.
+A major component of my research has been the use of modal logic as a unifying formal structure for access control, risk analysis, and interpretable machine learning.
+My published and submitted work supports the position that interpretability and formal rigor in a security-first posture are not in tension with performance.

 ---